How To Use And Configure WordPress Widgets – Part 3

 You can also create and display a list of items for a specific category, by selecting a link category from the ‘Select Link Category’ drop-down menu …

 When you have finished configuring the Links Widget, click the Save button.
-Your widget will display immediately on your site …
+Your links will become immediately visible on your site …

-As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to your sidebar.
+As the above example shows, you can display specific external links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to the sidebar area.

-This is the end of part 3 of this tutorial series.
+This is the end of section 3 of this tutorial series.